rajeshsola/rust-linux-examples/kernel-space/cutom-kernel.md

 ```
 make rustavailable
 ```
+If the output is `Rust is available!`, system is ready to build kernel with RUST support.
-* Install necessary packages like rustc, clang, bindgen etc, if any missing packages are reported.
+* Install necessary packages like rustc & other rust tools, clang, bindgen etc, if any missing packages are reported.
 > Please refer `Documentation/rust/quick-start.rst` also
 > [Quick Start](https://docs.kernel.org/6.10/rust/quick-start.html)